How to Measure for an English Saddle

 Extra Wide 8”

-A good rule of thumb is that an English saddle seat size will run around two inches larger than a Western saddle.
+An English saddle seat size is typically two inches larger than a Western saddle.
 So, if you ride a 15.5” Western saddle, you will likely need a 17.5” English saddle.
 This is not an exact calculation, and you should always measure and test it first to be sure you get the right fit.

-Before you use your new English saddle, you should check that it is the correct fit for both you and your horse.
-Place it on a sheet or very thin towel to test the fit instead of putting it on a saddle pad.
-A correctly-fitted saddle should not rest on the horse’s spine at all.
+Before using your new English saddle, you should check that it is the correct fit for you and your horse.
+Place the saddle on a sheet or very thin towel instead of a saddle pad to test the fit.
+A correctly fitted saddle should not rest on your horse’s spine at all.

-Once you have determined that the saddle fits your horse properly, you need to test that the seat fits you well also.
+Once you have determined that the saddle fits your horse correctly, you must test that the seat also fits you well.
 Sit in the saddle to ensure that you feel balanced and centered.
 You should have two-to-four inches of room in the front and back for a comfortable fit.

 You might also like: